Compare Robinhood vs SoFi: IRA, commissions, fees, trading tools, pros and cons. Which online broker is better?

 First, Let’s Look at Available Assets and Accounts

-Robinhood offers self-directed individual and joint accounts only.
-In these accounts, the broker offers the following investment vehicles:
+Robinhood offers self-managed individual and joint accounts only.
+In these accounts, the broker offers:

 - Stocks